algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Dependencies:

-This file depends on the underlying library or driver provided by the microcontroller platform for interfacing with the SIM800L GSM module.
+This file depends on the `Sim800L http connector V1.14.0` library provided by the microcontroller platform for interfacing with the SIM800L GSM module.
 It may interact with other system components such as the main control logic, sensors, actuators, or communication protocols (e.g., MQTT) for transmitting data over the cellular network.

 >Usage: